Simple Vanilla Buttercream

 Instructions

-• In a stand mixer bowl, with the mixer on medium speed, whip the butter for 2 minutes until it is almost white in color.
+• In a stand mixer bowl, using the paddle attachment and on medium speed, whip the butter for 2 minutes until it is almost white in color.
 Make sure the butter is at room temperature, but not melted.
+1 cup salted butter

 • Spread the frosting on a cake or pipe on cupcakes.